- Mission Statement

 Belief #7 Competent Providers Focus on Family Competence

 All First Steps providers should focus on promoting family competence and confidence for enhancing their child’s learning and development in family and community life.
 First Steps providers should be “consultants and coaches” to the families and other primary caregivers, and help them understand how they can meet their child’s needs in the context of the child’s natural routines and activities.
 Providers can demonstrate strategies for families and provide support based on how often the family believes they need that support.
 Often, a primary provider, such as a special instructor, can work with the family while other providers consult with the primary provider.
 Providers should recognize that frequent provider visits may send a message to families that they are not competent or capable to work with their child with special needs.
-Cancelled appointments may indicate that services are infringing on other family priorities.
+Canceled appointments may indicate that services are infringing on other family priorities.
 A coordinated delivery of services through a primary provider demonstrates to families that a specialized therapist is not needed for routine practice of strategies.

 Belief #8 Early Identification and Family Engagement are Critical to Early Intervention